 Developmental Milestones Checklists for Infants, Toddlers, and Three-Year-Olds

+Developmental milestones are things most children (75% or more) can do by a certain age.
 These milestone checklists are divided into age ranges and areas of development, and they can be used by families or program staff of children from birth to 48 months of age.
 This informal student assessment tool supports early learning programs to measure children’s developmental progress.

 Family Observation Forms

 Assessment practices should include receiving input from families on children’s developing skills.
-The CIRCLE Progress Monitoring: Family Observation Forms are appropriate for preschool children and can be used in conversations with families to identify skills that could be supported at home and at the program.
+The Circle Progress Monitoring: Family Observation Forms are appropriate for preschool children and can be used in conversations with families to identify skills that could be supported at home and at the program.

 Resource Type: Observation Form